 Introduction

 "As a non-Black POC (person of color), I stand by the fact that I will always listen and work tirelessly to understand the history and context of AAVE, what is deemed appropriate or backwards toward the progress of ANY and EVERY marginalized group (Walsh, 2022)."
-In an attempt to address accusations of her use of "blaccent" or African American Vernacular English (AAVE), Nora Lum, better known as the actress Awkwafina, has been accused of cultural appropriation by using exaggerated Black vernacular and mannerisms to achieve mainstream success.
-The acclaimed actress has struggled to find an appropriate answer to why she used "blaccent".
+In an attempt to address accusations of her use of "blaccent" or African American Vernacular English (AAVE), Nora Lum, better known as the actress Awkwafina, had been accused of cultural appropriation by using exaggerated Black vernacular and mannerisms to achieve mainstream success.
+The acclaimed actress had struggled to find an appropriate answer to why she used "blaccent".
 As a result, she received much criticism and backlash from various media platforms asking her to discontinue using "blaccent."

 Blaccent

-Blaccent or Black accent is speaking in a way that mimics or mocks Black vernacular by someone who is not Black (CNN, 2022).
-Blaccent, or African American Vernacular English (AAVE), is primarily spoken in urban communities (Salas-Rodriguez, 2021).
-Therefore, it could be seen as a form of cultural appropriation when used by non-Blacks.
-Dictionary.com defines cultural appropriation as the adoption, usually without acknowledgment, of cultural identity markers from subcultures or minority communities into mainstream culture by people with relatively privileged status (Dictionary.com., n.d).
+Blaccent, or Black accent, was a non-Black person speaking in a way that mimicked or mocked Black vernacular (CNN, 2022).
+Blaccent was primarily spoken in urban communities (Salas-Rodriguez, 2021).
+Therefore, it could have been seen as a form of cultural appropriation when used by non-Blacks.
+Dictionary.com (n.d.) defined cultural appropriation as the adoption, usually without acknowledgment, of cultural identity markers from subcultures or minority communities into mainstream culture by people with relatively privileged status.

 Use in Modern Society

-Blaccent has become more popular, with some people proclaiming it to be modern internet-speak (PBS Origins, 2022a).
-There is a pattern of white and non-Black performers using "Black English" or "Blaccent" to gain notoriety (PBS Origins, 2022b).
-However, when used by non-Blacks, Blaccent can be used to sound "cool."
-Some see it as a proclamation of love and appreciation, spreading awareness of black culture.
-While others indicated that Black media had influenced them, and it is an unconscious use of the black vernacular.
+Blaccent had become more popular, with some people proclaiming it to be modern internet-speak (PBS Origins, 2022a).
+There was a pattern of white and non-Black performers using "Black English" or "Blaccent" to gain notoriety (PBS Origins, 2022b).
+However, when used by non-Blacks, Blaccent could be used to sound "cool."
+Some saw it as a proclamation of love and appreciation, spreading awareness of black culture.
+Others indicated that Black media had influenced them, and it was an unconscious use of the black vernacular.

+Table 1

 AAVE Examples